pollappp1-rgb/Alif25/README.md

           if (rankA === '3' && rankB !== '1' && rankB !== '2') return -1;
           if (rankB === '3' && rankA !== '1' && rankA !== '2') return 1;

-          // Secondary sort by points
           if (b.pointsAwarded !== a.pointsAwarded) return b.pointsAwarded - a.pointsAwarded;

-          // Fallback sort by rank label string return (a.rankLabel || '').localeCompare(b.rankLabel || '');
+          return (a.rankLabel || '').localeCompare(b.rankLabel || '');
       });